-All test operations of the 'BCT8373A are synchronous to the test clock (TCK).
+All test operations of the SN74BCT8373 are synchronous to TCK.
 Data on the TDI, TMS, and normal-function inputs is captured on the rising edge of TCK.
 Data appears on the TDO and normal-function output terminals on the falling edge of TCK.
-The TAP controller is advanced through its states (as shown in Figure 1) by changing the value of TMS on the falling edge of TCK and then applying a rising edge to TCK.
+The TAP controller is advanced through its states (as illustrated in Figure 1) by changing the value of TMS on the falling edge of TCK and then applying a rising edge to TCK.

-A simple timing example is shown in Figure 8.
-In this example, the TAP controller begins in the Test-Logic-Reset state and is advanced through its states, as necessary, to perform one instruction-register scan and one data-register scan.
+A simple timing example is illustrated in Figure 8.
+In this example, the TAP controller begins in the Test-Logic-Reset state and is advanced through its states as necessary to perform one instruction-register scan and one data-register scan.
 While in the Shift-IR and Shift-DR states, TDI is used to input serial data and TDO is used to output serial data.
 The TAP controller is then returned to the Test-Logic-Reset state.
-Table 4 details the operation of the test circuitry during each TCK cycle.
+Table 4 explains the operation of the test circuitry during each TCK cycle.